After graduating from university, I was thrown into the sea of adulthood.

-There were moments I really enjoyed about my work, but after being at it for a while, there was just this nagging feeling within me, and I knew I needed to do more.
+I really enjoyed moments about my work, but after being at it for a while, there was just this nagging feeling within me, and I knew I needed to do more.

-With phrases like ‘millennials are just strawberry generation lah!‘, it’s easy to start questioning yourself whether you’re indeed a bratty, entitled millennial for wanting something more.
+With phrases like ‘millennials are just strawberry generation lah!‘, it’s easy to start questioning whether you’re a bratty, entitled millennial for wanting something more.

-But knowing that I had to take action and be responsible for my own life, I knew that by being aware of what I wanted (or didn’t want) was the first step of getting out of my existential crisis.
+But knowing that I had to take action and be responsible for my own life, I knew that being aware of what I wanted (or didn’t want) was the first step to getting out of my existential crisis.

-And so when I chanced upon this beautifully relatable article a few days back, I heaved a sigh of relief.
+And so, when I chanced upon this beautifully relatable article , I heaved a sigh of relief.

 I knew I wasn’t the only one feeling this.

 If there’s anything this pandemic has brought us (besides that vicious virus, of course), it would be a wake-up call for some of us, questioning our mortality and whether our time has been well spent.

 And since we spend the bulk of our lives working, that was naturally what was in question.

 After trying to reach out to our modern God (aka Google) for answers, I came across this beautiful concept – Ikigai.

 So if you’re feeling jaded and not really sure where you’re headed, this concept might be helpful for you.